chatnoir-eu/chatnoir-resiliparse/README.md

 Run `fastwarc recompress --help` for a full help listing.

 ## Benchmarking FastWARC vs. WARCIO
 FastWARC comes with a benchmarking tool that allows you to test record decompression and parsing speeds and compare them with WARCIO.
-Depending on your CPU, your storage speed, and the used compression algorithm, you can expect speedups between 1.5x and 6x compared to WARCIO.
+Depending on your CPU, your storage speed, and the used compression algorithm, you can expect speedups between 1.5x and 6x over WARCIO.

 Here are a few example runs:
 ```bash